splunk/public-o11y-docs/synthetics/test-config/global-variables.rst

 ===============================
 There are two ways to create a global variable:

+* Add a new global variable in the vault:

     #.
-Add a new global variable in the vault:

-    a.
 From the Splunk Synthetic Monitoring landing page, select :guilabel:`Synthetics configuration`.
 The :guilabel:`Synthetics configuration` page opens, on the :guilabel:`Global variables` tab.
-    b.
+    #.
 Select :guilabel:`+ Add` to open the creation dialog box.

-#.
-Add a new global variable while editing a test:
+* Add a new global variable while editing a test:

-   a.
    In the right-hand :guilabel:`Variables` column, scroll to :guilabel:`Global variables` and select :guilabel:`Add`.

-Once you're in the :guilabel:`Add global variable` dialog box, enter the following:
+When you're in the :guilabel:`Add global variable` dialog box, enter the following:

 #.
 In the :guilabel:`env` field, enter the name of the variable.
 You will use this key to access your variable within a test.
 #.
 In the :guilabel:`value` field, enter the value that will replace the variable when the test is run.
 #.
 (Optional) In the :guilabel:`Description` field, enter a description to explain the purpose of the variable for future reference.
 A description is particularly helpful when you conceal the variable and cannot reveal its value.
 #.
-(Optional) Select :guilabel:`Conceal value` to permanently conceal the value to all users.
+(Optional) Select :guilabel:`Conceal value`.
 #.
-Once you're satisfied with your global variable, select :guilabel:`Add`.
+Select :guilabel:`Add`.

 Edit a global variable